alextok/dbsc-discussions/README.md

 ### 4/23/2024

-We discussed properties of the PublicKey Cert/Binding statement from the step 13 of the flow diagram above.
+We discussed properties of the PublicKey Cert/Binding statement from the step 13 of the flow diagram above .

 ```mermaid
 sequenceDiagram